There are numerous walks and cycleways in and around Scarning, of various lengths and landscape.

 - There is a footpath and a cycleway leading from Allwood Avenue which leads on to Ted Ellis Way and then left on to Washbridge.
 Follow this route and you can walk into Dereham passing the Church on the left.
 By turning right off Ted Ellis Way you come upon the Water Meadows.
 By walking through the Meadows you can turn left, cross over the bridge and head towards Dereham.
 Vicarage Meadow is on your left and you reach the quaintly named Rolling Pin Lane with bungalows on your right.
 A short distance ahead on your left before you arrive at the end of the lane look out for this plaque.
 Palladium is the rare and silvery-white metal he discovered in 1803.
 He named it after the asteroid Pallas, which was itself named after the epithet of the Greek goddess Athena, acquired by her when she slew Pallas.
 Do you know why?

 - There is a footpath that starts opposite Scarning Grange on Dereham Road, crosses the A47 and continues past Railway Farm.
 Here, if you turn left on Fen Road, you can head towards Scarning Fen where you may be lucky to see a kestrel flying overhead.
 Sometimes there are ponies keeping the grass under control.
-If you decide to turn right on Fen Road, you pass Railway Farm on your right and just before Brookfield there is a path that leads back over the A47 to Dereham Road.
-However, if you continue ahead you will pass on the left-hand side the site of Drayton Hall which was in the field where the road bends left.
+If you decide to turn right on Fen Road, you pass Railway Farm on your right, and if you continue you will pass on the left-hand side the site of Drayton Hall, which was in the field where the road bends left.
 You will soon reach Manor Farm at a T-junction.
 Turning left here will take you southwards towards the start of the Green Lane, an unmade track on your left, and thence via Shipdham Lane into the centre of the village.
-Turning right at Manor Farm and heading back northwards down Manor Road will give you a good view right across to the church in Dereham and pass Poplar farm on your left before returning to the A47.
+Turning right at Manor Farm and heading back northwards down Manor Road will give you a good view right across to the church in Dereham and pass Poplar Farm on your left before returning to the A47.